emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Security:

 * The calculation of the plaintext P (step 8) MAY be done in parallel with the tag verification (step 2-7).
-If tag verification fails, P and the expected_tag MUST NOT be given as output and MUST be overwritten with zeros.
+If tag verification fails, P and the expected_tag MUST NOT be given as output.

 * The comparison of the input tag with the expected_tag MUST be done in constant time.